 Times when bigger may not be better?

 The downside of a large cylinder is that it takes longer to heat up that very first time you light your stove.
 In typical situations, where the stove has been installed in a primary dwelling as an integral part of a lifestyle choice that see you using it all the time, this is no big deal – just a part of the initial running in process.
 Once you’re up to temperature, you’re away!
-You’re now only ever concerned about heating up the replacement cold water – and this is going to be incoming and need heating no matter the cylinder size.
+You’re now only ever concerned about heating up the replacement cold water – and replacement water is always going to require heating no matter the cylinder size.

 But what if you’re instead setting up your system in a place that sees only partial habitation?
 A place where the stove isn’t going to see regular use: in a holiday home, mountain cabin, hunting lodge, tramping hut, beach house or any other secondary-type dwelling?
 What if you are installing it in your primary residence, but you have a lifestyle that results in similarly intermittent stove usage?
 You may travel a lot; you might work shifts that see you away from home for days on end, or that mean when you are home you’re just sleeping and not running the stove at all; and so on!